gojescore/timetable-clowns/STATE_OF_THE_GAME.md

 - If bullets appear to “vanish immediately”, common cause is spawning inside an expanded collision rect:
   - solved by spawn push-forward safety check (already in server file)
 - If bullets pass through walls, common cause is discrete movement without sweep:
-  - current server uses swept segment vs expanded AABB
+  - current server uses swept segment vs expanded AABB (should be reliable)
 - Input handling bugs can occur if multiple nested key listeners are used:
   - keep input listeners flat and guard with “UI blocking” checks
 - School PCs / performance: